always-oles/Procrastilater/README.md

 # Procrastilater
-A browser extension that helps you to schedule and organize "read later" bookmarks.
+A browser extension that helps you to schedule and organize "visit/read/watch later" bookmarks.